itsjunetime/smserver_receiver/README.md

 ### Acknowledged Issues
 - When scrolling up and loading more messages, the screen doesn't always remain at the same spot after refresh.
+- Messages with an attachment and no text have an extra blank line underneath them

 ## Settings variables:
 - ip: This contains the private IP of your host device, as a string.
 Should start with '192.168' or '10.10'.